adieyal/sd-dynamic-prompts/README.md

 You can also install it manually by running the following command from within the webui directory:

 	git clone https://github.com/adieyal/sd-dynamic-prompting/ extensions/dynamic-prompts

+### Troubleshooting

+In the LastBen colab (and perhaps others), you might see an error relating to dynamicprompts not being found.
+There seems to be an issue causing extensions that rely on install.py from being installed properly.
+A workaround is to run this command before you start the webui:

+`!python -m pip install dynamicprompts`

 ## Compatible Scripts
 Dynamic Prompts works particularly well with the following scripts: